Peter Caddick-Adams: Academic career

-He read War Studies and History at The University of Wolverhampton, graduating with a first class honours degree in 1997, and was awarded his PhD by Cranfield University in 2007.
+Caddick-Adams read War Studies and History at The University of Wolverhampton, graduating with a first class honours degree in 1997, and was awarded his PhD by Cranfield University in 2007.

 He is currently director of the Defence & Global Security Institute (DGSI) and visiting lecturer at the Centre for Historical Research, School of Social, Historical & Political Studies, University of Wolverhampton.

 In 2003 Caddick-Adams provided expert witness testimony to the International Criminal Tribunal for Rwanda.
 He has been a member of the British Commission for Military History since 1995 and the International Guild of Battlefield Guides since 2004.
 He has led more than 500 battlefield tours since 1984 for groups of civilians, military personnel, politicians, veterans and royalty.
 In 2010, Caddick-Adams was elected a Fellow of the Royal Historical Society (FRHistS), and in 2017 became a Fellow of the Royal Geographical Society (FRGS).
 He was a Member of the Education and Learning Committee of Waterloo 200, research consultant to the Fields of Battle, Lands of Peace 14–18 photographic project, and serves as a consultant for Royal Mail commemorative stamp issues and is an honorary patron of the annual Chalke Valley History Festival.
 He is also a member of the American Historical Association, the Society for Military History, and the Battlefields Trust.